-Known as comedians and feathered show-offs, they're an entertaining bird who really enjoys spending time with their human flock, which is why they make excellent pets.
+Known as comedians and feathered show-offs, they're an entertaining bird that really enjoys spending time with their human flock, which is why they make excellent pets.
 You'll also find them to be proficient talkers.
 They are a larger parrot, so you will need to provide lots of room and time to give one a happy and healthy life.

 Origin and History

 Swedish botanist, Carl Linnaeus, was the first to record the blue-fronted Amazon parrot in zoological records in 1758.
 The species has a very broad range, with wild populations can be found in Bolivia, Brazil, Paraguay, and northern Argentina, extending south to Buenos Aires.

 At least one feral population is known to be near Stuttgart, Germany.
 This is likely the result of pet parrots escaping and forming a flock that grew over time.